mp-se/victron-receiver/README.md

 ## v0.7.0

-* Updated dependecies
+* Updated dependecies.
-* Upgraded to PsycicWebServer v2
+* Upgraded to PsycicWebServer v2 which should improve performance.
 * (Bug) When device reboots and token is reset authentication is now done again to avoid failed api calls.

 ## v0.6.0

 * Added option to enable SSL on webserver with password protection.
 * Changed flashlayout to use the full 16 Mb memory in preparation for new touch screen UI.

 ## v0.5.0